What’s important to your team?

 Managing people is one of the toughest parts of running a business.
 Some might say, as soon as you hire someone, you will have problems.
 It is an area where many businesses struggle.

 This is a team development issue that has negative effects on the business.
-Low team morale, reduced productivity, apathy towards business goals, disinterest towards clients, low quality work being produced; the accumulation of these effects have a real impact on your client retention, business reputation and profit.
+Low team morale, reduced productivity, apathy towards business goals, disinterest towards clients, low quality work being produced; the accumulation of these effects have a real impact on your client retention, business reputation.